KathituCodes/Systemic-Crisis-Prediction-in-Africa/README.md

-# Systemic Crisis Prediction in Africa (1860–2014)
+# Systemic, Banking, and Inflation Crises in Africa – ML Modeling

-## 📊 Overview

 This project explores the **"Systemic Crisis, Banking Crisis, Inflation Crisis in Africa"** dataset sourced from Kaggle.
 The primary objective is to build a **Machine Learning classification model** to **predict the likelihood of a systemic financial crisis** using macroeconomic indicators such as inflation rates, among others.
+The objective is to identify which algorithm performs best in classifying crisis occurrences and handling class imbalance using SMOTE.

 The dataset spans **13 African countries** from **1860 to 2014**, covering events related to:

-* Banking Crisis
+* Banking Crises
-* Debt Crisis
+* Debt Crises
-* Financial Crisis
+* Financial Crises
-* Inflation Crisis
+* Inflation Crises
-* Systemic Crisis
+* Systemic Crises

 ## 🌍 Countries Included